Sweet, tangy pesto perfection. This honey lime cilantro pesto is a great add on to burrito bowls, grilled fish, chicken and more.

 - ¼ cup chopped walnuts

-- 2 teaspoon honey or more to taste
+- 2 teaspoon honey or agave syrup for vegan, to taste

 - 1 teaspoon garlic powder

 - 1 lime

 - Prep: Wash the cilantro and remove the stems.